Marko010101/bringPopcorn/README.md

 # Project BringPopcorn

-Project BringPopcorn is an app for fetching movies and displaying them.
-Movies are shown on the left side of the box, and clicking on each one opens the details on the right side of the box.
+Project BringPopcorn is an app designed for fetching movies and displaying them.
+Movies are shown on the left side of the box, and clicking on each one opens its details on the right side of the box.

-In this project, we are utilizing the [OMDb API](https://www.omdbapi.com/) for fetching movies.
+We utilize the [OMDb API](https://www.omdbapi.com/) for fetching movie data.

-## How Searching Works
+## Search Functionality

 When performing a search:

-- Under 3 characters, the input will not search for movies.
-- We handle errors to inform the user if there is no movie with that title or if the connection is lost during the search.
+- Searches with less than 3 characters are ignored.
+- Error handling informs users about unsuccessful searches, such as when no movie matches the query or when there's a connection issue.
-- Each query triggers an HTTP request, which may take time and resources for longer requests.
-To optimize this, we clean up data fetching and handle race conditions using AbortController.
+- Each query triggers an HTTP request, and to optimize performance, we handle data fetching and race conditions using an AbortController.

-## States and Effects
+## State Management

 ### States

-The states include:

-- Loading state for searching and for displaying movie details.
-- On each click of the same movie, it selects it.
-On the second click, it nullifies the movie's ID.
-Every click opens the clicked movie in details.

-- `query`: Stores the search query entered by the user.
+- `query`: Stores the user's search query.
-- `movies`: Stores the array of movies fetched from the OMDb API.
+- `movies`: Holds the array of movies fetched from the OMDb API.
-- `watched`: Stores the list of movies marked as watched by the user.
+- `watched`: Manages the list of movies marked as watched by the user.
-- `isLoading`: Indicates whether data is currently being loaded.
+- `isLoading`: Indicates if data is currently being loaded.
 - `error`: Stores error messages encountered during data fetching.
 - `selectedId`: Stores the ID of the currently selected movie for displaying its details.
+- `userRating`: Stores the user's rating for a movie.

+### Refs

+We use `useRef` for the search input to focus it on pressing the Enter key.
+The search input remains focused if it contains text.

 ### Effects

-- `useEffect` for fetching movies:

-  - Fetches movies from the OMDb API based on the search query.
+- **Movie Details**: Fetches movie details from the OMDb API when a movie is selected.
+Also sets the document title to the movie's title and cleans up event listeners on component unmount.
+- **Storing Watched Movies**: Stores the watched movies list in local storage whenever it changes.
-  - Handles errors and updates state accordingly.
-  - Aborts the fetch request if the component unmounts or if a new query is triggered.
+- **Fetching Movies**: Retrieves movies from the OMDb API based on the search query.
+Handles errors and aborts the fetch request if the component unmounts or a new query is triggered.
+- **Focusing Search Input**: Listens for the Enter key press to focus the search input and prevent clearing if it's already focused.
+- **Cleaning Aborted Fetches**: Clears up aborted fetch requests.

+## Components

+### App

+The main component managing state, user interactions, and rendering.
+Utilizes hooks like useState and useEffect.
+It fetches movies, handles selection, adding to the watched list, and rendering the UI.

+### Loader

+Displays a loading message while fetching data.

+### ErrorMessage

+Displays error messages for failed API requests.

+### NavBar

+Renders the navigation bar with the app logo and search input.

+### Logo

+Simple component rendering the app logo.

+### Search

+Component for searching movies.
+Provides a search input field and handles input focus.

+### NumResults

+Displays the number of search results found.

+### Main

+Renders the main content of the application.

+### Box

+Collapsible box component to group related content.

+### MovieList

+Displays a list of movies fetched from the API.

+### Movie

+Renders individual movie items in the list with title, poster, and release year.

 ## Watched Movies Storage

-In this application, the watched movies list is stored in the local storage using the `useEffect` hook.
-Here's how it works:
+The watched movies list is stored in local storage using useEffect.
+It ensures persistence between sessions.

-- Initially, the watched movies list is retrieved from the local storage using the `useState` hook with a callback function to parse the stored JSON.
-- Whenever the watched movies list (`watched`) changes, the `useEffect` hook updates the local storage to reflect the latest state.

 ## Functionality

-Both boxes can be closed and opened with the `-` and `+` signs.

-After clicking any movie, the user can rate the movie based on their taste.
-A star rating system is included for this purpose.
-It shows the number of stars on hover, and clicking on them saves the user's rating.
-Conditional rendering is used; if the user has rated the movie, the "Add to List" button will appear.
-Pressing "Esc" while the movie details are open will close it and clean event listeners.

-After adding a movie to the list, there are several derived states:
+- Boxes can be toggled open/closed.
+- Users can rate movies with a star rating system.

-- The number of movies added to the list (length).
+- Adding movies to the list updates derived states like movie count, average IMDb rating, user rating, and average runtime.
-- The average IMDb rating for the movies.
-- The average rating given by users.
-- The average time for movies.

-On the right side of the movies list item, users can click on the "X" to delete the movie.
-If the user has already rated a movie and then adds it to the list, upon opening the movie again, the star rating component will display the user's previous rating.
+- Users can delete movies from the list and their ratings are remembered.